ranger6/ca/tools/README.md

 As each certificate in the chain of trust is signed by its predecessor except for the root, only the root certificate is missing an authenticating signature: it is self-signed.
 One should trust the root certificate only if it is somehow otherwise authenticated.
 This is sort of a chicken-and-egg problem.
 One way to increase trust is to sign the root certificate with a GPG private key.
 A good place to put this signature is in the registry in the same directory as the certificate.

-# Server Certificates
+# Server and client Certificates

-With the CA's set up, one can begin issuing server certificates.
+With the CA's set up, one can begin issuing certificates.
 This note does not cover client certificates (covered in the tutorial).
 There are not many differences.

 ## https://jamielinux.com/docs/openssl-certificate-authority/sign-server-and-client-certificates.html

 The example below covers creating a certificate for a web server where we don't password protect the certificate key (as explained in the tutorial).

-Since creating and publishing server certificates risks to be a repetitive process, three tools are available to simplify the process, reduce errors, and enforce the naming conventions:
+Since creating and publishing certificates risks to be a repetitive process, three tools are available to simplify the process, reduce errors, and enforce the naming conventions:

 1. `csr` to generate keys and "certificate signing requests"
-2. `mkcert` to generate and sign a server certificate based on a CSR
+2. `mkcert` to generate and sign a certificate based on a CSR
 3. `pubcert` to publish the certificate (not the key!) to a registry

 These tools pretty much follow the process outlined in the tutorial.